Gabriel-Ulloa/SENSOR/README.md

-# SENSOR
+# SENSOR Repository

+Welcome to the SENSOR repository, part of our integrated network security and forensic analysis solution, deployed on a T-Pot platform with the HIVE-SENSOR installation.

 ## Overview

-SENSOR is a robust cyber-security framework designed to proactively engage with external threats through a collection of specialized honeypots.
-It simulates vulnerabilities to bait and capture malicious activities, providing an intricate layer of security for network systems.
+This repository is the first step in our security workflow, where various honeypots like Dionaea, Cowrie, and ADBHoney are deployed to simulate vulnerabilities and capture malicious traffic.

-## Features
+## Operation

-### Honeypots Integration
+The SENSOR platform is exposed to the internet via a public IP address to capture attacks.
+It incorporates:
-Incorporates three dynamic honeypots - Dionaea, Cowrie, and ADBhoney - each offering unique services to entice potential attackers.
+- **Active Honeypots**: Dionaea, Cowrie, and ADBHoney to simulate vulnerabilities.
-### Traffic Capture
-Utilizes tcpdump to monitor all incoming traffic, meticulously logging interactions for analysis.
-### Automated Maintenance
+- **Traffic Capture**: Utilizing `tcpdump` to capture all incoming traffic.
-Automated daily reboots from Monday to Saturday, with comprehensive maintenance and updates every Sunday.
+- **Maintenance Schedule**: Automated reboots and maintenance, including updates and directory cleanup.
-### Capture and Storage
-Prior to daily reboots, a tailored script transfers and compresses relevant captured data, including pcap files and intercepted binaries, to a secure storage location.
+- **Data Transfer**: Before daily reboots, a script transfers pcap files and logs to the `CATCHES` folder for compression and SCP transfer to the `sensor_catches` directory.

 ## Installation